 Recipe courtesy of eatingbirdfood.com

-Not a lot of smoothies out there can beat this keto avocado smoothie.
-It comes loaded with detox ingredients like turmeric and ginger that are high in antioxidants and anti-inflammatory compounds.
-Additionally, it’s free of sugar, high in healthy fats, and delivers a rich creamy flavor.
+Not many smoothies can beat this keto avocado smoothie.
+It comes loaded with detox ingredients such as turmeric and ginger, which are high in antioxidants and anti-inflammatory compounds.
+It’s also free of added sugar, high in healthy fats, and delivers a rich creamy flavor.

 Ingredients: